|1 year Full-time; 2 years Part-time

-The MSc in Dementia is a blended learning programme, with some content provided online or via evening webinars, augmented by face-to-face lectures, tutorials, workshops and case-based learning.
-Workshops focus on peer-learning and skills practice (eg communication skills, capacity assessment, critical appraisal).
+The MSc in Dementia is a blended learning programme, with some content provided online or via evening webinars, and augmented by face-to-face lectures, tutorials, workshops and case-based learning.
+Workshops focus on peer learning and skills practice (e.g. communication skills, capacity assessment, critical appraisal).

-Students take taught modules to the value of 60 credits incorporating approximately 300 total hours of structured contact time, provided face-to-face, via webinars or online.
+Students take taught modules to the value of 60 credits incorporating approximately 300 total hours of structured contact time.
 Most classes are held in two-day blocks during weekdays.
-In addition to structured contact time, students perform approximately 900 hours of self-directed learning, submitting module assignments and reports.
+In addition to the structured contact time, students perform approximately 900 hours of self-directed learning, submitting module assignments and reports.
 Students also undertake a research dissertation (30 credits) which is submitted at the end of the calendar year (full-time students) or at the end of the second academic year (part-time students).
-The research possibilities are broad, including quantitative, qualitative and mixed methodologies.
+The research possibilities are broad including quantitative, qualitative, and mixed methodologies.

 Why Choose This Course

-As the population ages and dementia becomes very common, almost all Healthcare Professionals will care for people with dementia in their everyday work, and so need up-to-date dementia knowledge and skills.
+As the population ages and dementia becomes very common, almost all Healthcare Professionals will care for people with dementia in their everyday work, and will therefore require need up-to-date dementia knowledge and skills.

 This is the only dementia course to offer extensive optional modules to tailor your learning, including an optional placement module (CG6017) to experience dementia care in a range of settings, enhancing your appreciation of other service models and disciplines.

-The research dissertation module (CG6018) is similarly highly flexible - you are supported to develop a research idea relevant to your interests and work setting, and carefully matched with experienced supervisors (usually two per student, from complementary disciplines) based on your project.
-Many students present their research at national and international conferences, and publish in academic journals.
+The research dissertation module (CG6018) is similarly highly flexible - you are supported to develop a research idea relevant to your interests and work setting, and carefully matched with experienced supervisors (usually two per student from complementary disciplines) based on your project.
+Many students present their research at national and international conferences and publish it in academic journals.

 Placement or Study Abroad Information